 She shook her head.
 “Stephan, don’t leave me.”

-“I will have to leave, silly,” he said.
-“We daren’t leave these rooms together.
+“I must, silly,” he said.
+“We dare not leave these rooms together.
 I know I said I didn’t care earlier, but there is your reputation to think of.”

 Her grip intensified.
 “Stephan.
-Don’t leave me.
+Do not leave me.
 Please.”